y0oruu/THM-WriteUps/expose.md

 ![image](https://github.com/user-attachments/assets/c5e53bc2-36a7-4453-b239-2bd9ca73cd36)

 After dumping the "expose" database we find two links and the password for one page.
 The other one is asking for an username starting with "z".
 The first page is vulnerable to LFI, so let's try to get an output of the "/etc/passwd" file to get the user.
-After getting the content of the "passwd" file, we find out that the user we're looking for is "zeamkish"
+After getting the content of the "passwd" file, we find out that the user we're looking for is "zeamkish".

 ![image](https://github.com/user-attachments/assets/f5d953ef-d3e6-4ffa-a626-a3bb6df05ffb)